autodesk-platform-services/aps-autodesk.build.api-postman.collection/README.md

 ![Beginner](https://img.shields.io/badge/Level-Beginner-green.svg)
 [![License](https://img.shields.io/:license-MIT-blue.svg)](http://opensource.org/licenses/MIT)

-Autodesk Construction Cloud (ACC) is Autodesk’s new unified platform that connects workflows, teams and data at every stage of construction to reduce risk, maximize efficiency, and increase profits.
-It includes a few products: Autodesk Build, Autodesk Collaborate and Autodesk TakeOff etc. All of them are built on Autodesk Docs.
+Forma for Construction (Autodesk Forma) is Autodesk’s new unified platform that connects workflows, teams and data at every stage of construction to reduce risk, maximize efficiency, and increase profits.
+It includes a few products: Autodesk Build, Autodesk Collaborate and Autodesk TakeOff etc. All of them are built on Forma Data Management.

-The ACC APIs allow developers to develop apps that integrate with the ACC platform to extend its capabilities in the construction ecosystem.
+The Forma APIs allow developers to develop apps that integrate with the Forma platform to extend its capabilities in the construction ecosystem.
 Check **Blogs** for more details.

-This github repository provides Postman collections for ACC APIs that contains a fewer endpoints.
+This github repository provides Postman collections for Forma APIs that contains a fewer endpoints.
 Each collection of the categories will go to corresponding child folder.
 More new APIs will be added in the list below with time.

 ## API Categories